imRezaAlie/DirectoryWalkerApi/README.md

-# DirectoryWalkerApi = Recursive sub folder and return files in a list python
+# Recursive sub folder and return files in a list python
 project requirement :
 #pip install bottle